plausible/docs/docs/shopify-integration.md

 Your goal should now be set up.
 When you navigate back to your Plausible Analytics dashboard, you should see the number of visitors who triggered the custom event.
 Goal conversions are listed at the very bottom of the dashboard.
 The goal will show up in your dashboard as soon as it has been completed at least once.

-## Triggering multiple custom events on the same page
+### How to trigger multiple custom events on the same page

 If you want to trigger multiple custom events on the same site, you don't need to add the script for each element that you want to track.
 Simply add all the elements in the same code.
 Make sure to **only add** the elements that already exist on your site.
 For example, if you want to track a form and a button, the code will look like this: